- a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

 Another group sighting came in 1945, when passengers of the S S Ticonderoga claimed to have seen a creature.

-Things really heated up in the last half of the twentieth century.
 By 1992 sightings totaled 180, with approximately 600 people claiming to have seen Champ.

 The twenty first century saw a new wave of sightings, counting in the double digits each summer and prompting interest from Japanese television, the Today show, NBC's Unsolved Mysteries, and Fox Network's Sightings.